What is council tax?

 Discounts and exemptions

 You may qualify for certain discounts or exemptions.
-If you live alone or are the only person over the age of 18 living in your property, you can apply for a single persons discount, which is currently 25%.
-If you are a full time student and live in a house with other full time students you will not need to pay council tax.
+If you live alone or are the only person over the age of 18 living in your property, you can apply for a single person discount, which is currently 25%.
+If you are a full time student, and live in a house with other full time students, you will not need to pay council tax.
 You may also be eligible if you have a disability You are not included if you’re a live-in carer looking after someone who is not your partner, spouse, or child under 18.
 Find out how to check if you are eligible to apply for a discount with your local council.

 Catalyst Dosh+ support service

 This service provides support with managing your money, budgeting and benefits advice.

 Contact us on 0300 456 2099 or you can email email@example.com

 Money Advice Service

 This service provides free and impartial advice on money and financial decisions.